|

 Rose-breasted Grosbeaks have a mottled mix of brown and black feathers

-on the back and wings, and a rose-coloured triangle on the upper breast.
+on the back and wings, and a rose-coloured triangle of variable size on the upper breast.

 Photo by Marie-Anne Hudson,